 Shannon Finnegan is an artist making work about disability culture and access.
 Her work is often intended specifically for a disabled audience and reflects the humor, vibrance, and nuance of the community.
 During her residency at Eyebeam, she will focus on reframing alt-text as a poetic form.
 Alt-text, an important tool for web accessibility, is often written in a reluctant, perfunctory style.
 Through research about the best practices for writing alt-text and how those practices align or conflict with approaches to writing poetry, Finnegan will illuminate the expressive potential of alt-text for vision-impaired and non-disabled users.
 The project will culminate in an alt-text guide, writing workshops, and web-based art projects.
 She spoke with Alice Sheppard, dancer, choreographer, artistic lead and founder of Kinetic Light.

-AS: What are you going to say to your artist peers?
-Disability isn’t necessarily part of most people’s intersectional thinking, sadly, because people haven’t really moved yet to understand that disability is a federally protected diversity category.
-What can you say to your peers who don’t really understand that disability is more than a deficit of diagnosis?
+AS: What can you say to your peers who don’t really understand that disability is more than a deficit of diagnosis?
 How do you begin that conversation?

 SF: One of the ways that I think about influencing non-disabled people is by creating a vibrant and exciting disability culture.
 That’s potentially motivating in terms of thinking about disability more, getting interested in disability, reading more, educating themselves.

-For this project I’m doing at Eyebeam, more so than other projects, a lot of the work that I’m going to be doing is focused on non-disabled people; hand-holding them through the process of access that is not just about compliance or minimum effort.
+For this project I’m doing at Eyebeam, the work is focused on non-disabled people; hand-holding them through the process of access that’s not just about compliance or minimum effort.
 There are creative and exciting ways to approach access that can be very generative.
 Alt-text has been written in this very dry and perfunctory way, but we don’t have to do it like that.
 We can do it in interesting and intentional ways.

 AS: So who is your audience and how do you reach them?